-Modernization of cathedral was made during the reign of Louis XIV and Louis XV.
+Modernization of the cathedral was made during the reign of Louis XIV and Louis XV.
 Many beautiful stained glass windows were considered to be too dark by priests and in 1786 were ordered to be replaced by clear glass.
-Happily the rose windows were left intact.
+Happily, the rose windows were left intact.
 Many tombs and statues were removed from the cathedral.

 Cathedral was reverted to the invented cults of revolutionaries and finally was used as a warehouse for the food.

 1804 Napoleon and his wife Joséphine were crowned in the cathedral.
-The building was in dire state then – for the event it was whitewashed and the fractures and damages were hidden with draperies and decorations.
+The building was in a dire state then – for the event it was whitewashed and the fractures and damages were hidden with draperies and decorations.